Cambridge Film Festival: Occasional or one-off strands

-For the 2022 edition, the festival has decided to change the award structure, so that both Fiction and Documentary features are eligible for the Golden Punt Award.

 Venues

-The Festival takes place in Cambridge's three-screened Arts Picturehouse, a local arts cinema run by Picturehouse.
-Since 2005 the Festival has expanded to take in other formal arts venues such as the nearby The Light Cinema Cambridge (Previously Cambridge Cineworld multiplex), arts venue The Junction, and Sawston Cinema, as well as interesting nontraditional venues such as pedestrianised Cambridge streets, local churches and the colleges of the University.
-Some special outdoor screenings are held each year, most notably the Movies on the Meadows screenings at Grantchester Meadows shown on an inflatable screen.
+The Festival occurs in Cambridge's three-screened Arts Picturehouse, a local arts cinema run by Picturehouse.

+In various years since 2005, the Festival has expanded to take in other formal arts venues such as The Light Cinema Cambridge, arts venue The Junction, and Sawston Cinema, as well as interesting non-traditional venues such as pedestrianised Cambridge streets, local churches and the colleges of the university.

+During the 2000s, up until 2019, a range of outdoor screenings have been, most notably the Movies on the Meadows screenings at Grantchester Meadows shown on large inflatable screens.